 Julie Coulter Biography

 Julie Coulter owns and operates a video production business in Winston-Salem, North Carolina with her husband, Dan.
-Coulter Video produces education and business videos and sells them through the company’s website: www.coultervideo.com, and through other online retailers and bookstores.
+Coulter Video produces education and business videos and sells them through Amazon.com and other retailers.

 Julie graduated from Judson College with a degree in interior design and worked for AT&T’s Bell System for 10 years as an office space planner.
 Her job focused on designing workplaces that met the task needs of employees.